ElectroSoul-Technologies/ElectroSoul_RS485_master_Library/README.md

 **Direction Control for RS485 Transceivers**
-  * Any digital pin can be used as Direction control pin ✅
+  * Any digital pin can be used as the Direction control pin ✅

 **RS485 Function Code(FC) Supported By Library**